Police Service of Northern Ireland: Badge and flag

-In November 2001, the British government published proposals for the emblem of the nascent PSNI - some featured the flax flower or St. Patrick's Saltire, while others lacked any discernible symbols at all.
+In November 2001, the British government published proposals for the emblem of the nascent PSNI – some featured the flax flower or St. Patrick's Saltire, while others lacked any discernible symbols at all.
 The proposals were roundly rejected by unionists, with the DUP's Ian Paisley Jr branding them "meaningless".
-UUP policing board member Lord Kilclooney criticised the government for "pre-empting" the decision of the board - he doubted agreement on a symbol could be reached.
+UUP policing board member Lord Kilclooney criticised the government for "pre-empting" the decision of the board – he doubted agreement on a symbol could be reached.

 An ad hoc committee of the Policing Board was established to carry out further research into a potential design, comprising six Policing Board members, including three of the Board's 'political members' (i.e. holders of elected political office at that time) and three of its 'independent members'.
 The committee comprised Pauline McCabe as Chair (McCabe was a business consultant who would later become Prisoner Ombudsman), the DUP's Sammy Wilson, the UUP's Fred Cobain, the SDLP's Eddie McGrady, former SDLP communications director Tom Kelly, and crossbench hereditary peer Viscount Brookeborough.

 This committee reached agreement on the PSNI emblem the following month, which has been used ever since.
-Notably, the emblem contradicted the Patten recommendations, which called for neutral symbols to be used - instead, a crown, harp and shamrock were all incorporated, thus including symbols to satisfy each side of the community.
+Notably, the emblem contradicted the Patten recommendations, which called for neutral symbols to be used – instead, a crown, harp and shamrock were all incorporated, thus including symbols to satisfy each side of the community.
 The Secretary of State accordingly used the powers granted to them the previous year by new legislation, to adopt the new symbol.

-The UUP, SDLP and DUP all commended the design they had agreed to - these parties had previously won two-thirds of all seats in the Assembly elections in 1998, and together made up 83% of unionists and 57% of nationalists.
+The UUP, SDLP and DUP all commended the design they had agreed to – these parties had previously won two-thirds of all seats in the Assembly elections in 1998, and together made up 83% of unionists and 57% of nationalists.

 However, reception was tepid among some unionist politicians.
-While DUP Foyle MLA and Policing Board member William Hay was enthusiastic about the badge, calling it "genuinely representative of both communities", then-councillor for the DUP, Gregory Campbell, said he was disappointed at the symbol but remakred that 'it could have been a lot worse'.
+While DUP Foyle MLA and Policing Board member William Hay was enthusiastic about the badge, calling it "genuinely representative of both communities", then-councillor for the DUP, Gregory Campbell, said he was disappointed at the symbol but remarked that 'it could have been a lot worse'.
 In the UUP, future MLA Norah Beare condemned the badge as "an insult to the memory of the Royal Ulster Constabulary", while UUP councillor Ian Burns suggested there was "little on the new badge to symbolise the United Kingdom or Northern Ireland".

 As Sinn Féin did not participate in the Policing Board, they had no input into this process of designing or selecting a logo.
 The unionist News Letter commented that "the absence of Sinn Fein undoubtedly made the task of reaching a consensus a lot easier for all concerned".